-While you may assume that choosing toys for your toddler is an effortless task, a trip to the toy store will leave you feeling overwhelmed.
+While you may assume that buying cute baby girl & boy outfits is all that you need, the fact is, choosing the right set toys for your toddler is also important.
+However, buying toys is not a cakewalk.
+Your one trip to the toy store will leave you feeling overwhelmed.
 There is a wide variety of toys for toddlers in the market, so how do you choose the right ones for your child?
 Below are some useful tips for choosing toys for your toddler.

 Go for versatile toys

 Toddlers enjoy building up, adding on, putting in, pulling out, taking apart, and putting back together.
 Seek out toys that are versatile in the sense that your little one can play a wide variety of games with them.
 For example, plastic interlocking blocks or wooden blocks can be used to make a bridge, a zoo, or a road.
 Other good examples of toys that encourage open-ended play include toys for water and sand play and nesting cups or blocks.

 Choose toys that will grow with your little one

 It’s not uncommon for toddlers to initially show interest in a toy for a couple of days only to abandon it completely after playing with it a handful of times.
 To prevent this, you’ll want to go for toys that can be fun for your little one to play with at different developmental stages.
 Examples of such toys include action figures and plastic toy animals, dump trucks and trains, stuffed dolls and animals, and toddler-friendly dollhouses.
 Stuffed animals, for example, are entertaining for a young toddler who may make a shoebox home for them, while an older toddler can use them to come up with a make-believe story.

 Look for toys that encourage problem-solving and exploration